Top 10 Reasons Why You Have To Ski South America:

 Valle Nevado, Chile on Monday. photo: valle nevado

-Valle Nevado, Chile on July 25th, 2016. photo: valle nevado
+Valle Nevado, Chile, on July 25th, 2016. photo: valle nevado

-South America gets big snow.
-Real big snow most years.
-Many ski resorts average over 300″ of snow per year in just 3 months of operation.
-Portillo ski resort in Chile has already seen 270″ of snowfall this year and it’s only July.
-South America gets more snow than Australia and New Zealand and snow conditions are generally better than Australia and New Zealand.
-Any questions?
+South America gets big snowโ€”real big snowโ€”most years.
+Many ski resorts average over 300″ of snow per year in just three months of operation.
+A number of resorts have already exceeded their average annual snowfall this seasonโ€”and it’s only July.
+South America gets more snow than Australia and New Zealand, and snow conditions are generally better than Australia and New Zealand.
+Do you have anyย questions?

 #3.
 It’s Always Snowing Somewhere in South America